adamhartford/vscode-mvcnavigator/README.md

 # ASP.NET MVC Navigator

-A Visual Studio Code extension that provides intelligent navigation between ASP.NET MVC controllers and views, similar to the functionality found in JetBrains Rider and ReSharper.
+A Visual Studio Code extension that provides intelligent navigation between ASP.NET MVC controllers, views, and actions, similar to the functionality found in JetBrains Rider and ReSharper.

 ## Features

 - **Ctrl+Click Navigation**: Navigate from controller actions to their corresponding views by Ctrl+clicking on view names in `View()` and `PartialView()` calls
+- **RedirectToAction Navigation**: Navigate to action methods by Ctrl+clicking on action names or controller names in `RedirectToAction()` calls
 - **Underlined View Names**: View names in `View("ViewName")` and `PartialView("_PartialName")` calls are automatically underlined and made clickable
+- **Underlined Action/Controller Names**: Action names and controller names in `RedirectToAction()` calls are automatically underlined and made clickable
 - **Parameterless Call Support**: Both `View()` and `PartialView()` calls without parameters automatically resolve to action-named views
 - **Multi-Project Workspace Support**: Automatically detects and handles multiple ASP.NET MVC projects within a single VS Code workspace
 - **Smart Project Root Detection**: Intelligently identifies MVC project boundaries by looking for .csproj files, Views folders, Controllers folders, and other MVC indicators